Sign In Forgot Password

 CHILD CARE

 As listed above, child care will be available for attendees during the select services noted above with an asterisk.
 After checking in at our welcome table, enter the courtyard through our side gate to our classrooms and play area.
-If your child is old enough, we ask that you also email proof of their Covid vaccination status to office@templeisraelalameda.org.
-Have them come wearing a mask to be safe.
+Childcare is free, however, we welcome your financial support when you register.
+Should you have questions, write to us at hhd@templeisraelalameda.org.

 PARKING